open-ephys/commutator-docs/source/index.rst

                 <div class="col-lg-9 col-md-9 col-sm-7 col-xs-7 d-flex flex-column m-0 p-0">
                     <div class="card-body">
                         <p class="card-text">
-                            Open Ephys Commutators are open-source, motorized commutators that can be controlled through button presses or a remote input.
-This is useful in a number of contexts, particularly for automating the commutation of conductors between a stationary data acquisition device and the headstage of a freely moving mouse undergoing electrophysiological or optical measurement during which minimal torsion/torque is exerted on a crucial interconnect.
+                            Open Ephys Commutators are open-source, motorized commutators that can be controlled through button presses or remote input.
+This is useful in a number of contexts, particularly for automating the commutation of conductors between a stationary data acquisition device and the headstage of a freely moving mouse undergoing electrophysiological or optical measurement.
 Open Ephys Commutators include:
                         </p>
                         <ul class="simple">
                             <li><p><b>Coax Commutator:</b></p></li>
-                            <p style="margin-left: 1em"> High bandwidth coaxial cable designed to be lightweight to promote natural mouse behavior </p>
+                            <p style="margin-left: 1em"> Compatible with <a href="https://open-ephys.org/miniscope-v4/miniscope-v4">UCLA miniscope headstages</a> and <a href="https://open-ephys.github.io/onix-docs/Hardware%20Guide/Headstages/headstage-64/index.html"> Open Ephys electrophysiology headstages</a> </p>
                             <li><p><b>SPI Commutator:</b></p></li>
-                            <p style="margin-left: 1em"> SPI cable assembly designed to accommodate common headstage interconnects </p>
+                            <p style="margin-left: 1em"> Compatible with headstages that have standard SPI electrophysiology interconnects such as those from <a href="https://open-ephys.org/acquisition-system/low-profile-spi-headstage-64ch">Open Ephys</a> and <a href="https://intantech.com/pricing.html">Intan</a> </p>
                         </ul>
                         <p class="card-text">
-                            To start using your commutator, please refer to the corresponding quick-start guides in the following section:
+                            To start using your Open Ephys Commutator, please refer to the guide that corresponds with your commutator:
                         </p>
                     </div>
             </div>